 In many cases, individuals will suffer depression and periods of hopelessness that they are unable to shake free from.
 These typically become worse the longer the abuse continues.

-Individuals may also suffer from sudden and dramatic changes in their mood and behaviors.
+Individuals may also suffer from sudden and dramatic changes in their moods and behaviors.
 These can include changes to sleep patterns, eating habits, social interactions, etc.

 The Importance of Treating Emotional Abuse